Walkthrough: Automatically Populating the Toolbox with Custom Components

 If your components are defined by a project in the currently open solution, they will automatically appear in the Toolbox, with no action required by you.
 You can also manually populate the Toolbox with your custom components by using the Choose Toolbox Items Dialog Box (Visual Studio), but the Toolbox takes account of items in your solution's build outputs with all the following characteristics:

 Does not have DesignTimeVisibleAttribute set to

-The Toolbox does not follow reference chains, so it will not display items that are not built by a project in your solution.
+The Toolbox does not follow reference chains, so it won't display items that are not built by a project in your solution.

 This walkthrough demonstrates how a custom component automatically appears in the Toolbox once the component is built.
 Tasks illustrated in this walkthrough include: